ranbureand/multilingual-experiment/readme.markdown

 #### navigation.html

-The include `header.html` generates a unordered list containing all the published pages having the same `language` variable as the current page:
+The include `navigation.html` generates a unordered list containing all the published pages having the same `language` variable as the current page.

 ``` liquid
 <ul>